 Leica M-E (Typ 220) Low-pass Filter

-Because the low-pass filter, which is normally used, has not been applied, the photographs have a more natural appearance and include finer details than they would otherwise.
+Because the low-pass filter, which is commonly used, has not been applied, the photographs have a more natural appearance and include finer details than they would otherwise.

 Leica M-E (Typ 220) Viewfinder/Rangefinder

-Through the use of the big, precise, bright-line rangefinder with 0.68x magnification and automated parallax adjustment, the user can adjust the focus of the camera manually.
+Using the big, precise, bright-line rangefinder with 0.68x magnification and automated parallax adjustment, the user can adjust the camera’s focus manually.
 The distance between the frame lines in the viewfinder and the image sensor is 3.2 feet (1 m).
 The split image rangefinder, also known as a superimposed image rangefinder, appears as a bright area in the middle of the viewfinder image.
 The eyepiece has been set to a -0.5 DPT adjustment.
-Within the optical viewfinder, there is an LED display that shows auto shutter speeds and exposure correction alerts.
+The optical viewfinder has an LED display showing auto shutter speeds and exposure correction alerts.

 Leica M-E (Typ 220) Exposure

 Through-the-lens (TTL) metering is used for exposure, and the aperture may be adjusted while center-weighted metering is used.
-There are two ways of exposure: the automatic shutter speed (A-mode), which prioritizes the aperture, and the manual exposure mode, which prioritizes the shutter speed (M-mode).
+There are two ways of directions: the automatic shutter speed (A-mode), which prioritizes the gap, and the manual exposure mode, which prioritizes the shutter speed (M-mode).
 Exposure compensation can range from -3 EV to +3 EV in 1/3 stop increments.

 Leica M-E (Typ 220) Design

-The top cover is made of milled brass, while the body is made entirely of magnesium.
-Anthracite grey finish, with black leather accents throughout.
+The top cover is made of milled brass, while the body is made entirely of magnesium—Anthracite grey finish, with black leather accents.

 Leica M-E (Typ 220) Image

 Both the DNG format (RAW data uncompressed or nonlinear compressed) and the JPEG format can be used when shooting with the M-E. The compressed size of a DNG file is 18 MB, while its uncompressed size is 36 MB (uncompressed).
-The exact size of a JPEG file is dependent on both the resolution and the contents of the image.
+The exact size of a JPEG file depends on the image’s resolution and contents.